📑 Review: Empire of Storms by Sarah J. Maas

 I don't dislike Rowan, I like him actually.
 I'm just disappointed because throwing in the whole "fae mate" plotline into a whole other series just feels so damn lazy to me.
 Yeah Chaol and Aelin would have had to struggle and fight and overcome so much more in so many different ways, but there's a beauty in that too, in that love despite different races and magical affinities and backgrounds in that learning to accept each other for wot they are.
 And I honestly assumed that would happen, when she came back in book four.
 But SJM shut that path down very quickly and very abruptly, and not even in a way that made sense.

-For me, the whole fated/mate thing is also disappointing because it not only diminishes Aelin/Chaol's relationship (did we forget the whole
+For me, the whole fated/mate thing is also disappointing because it not only diminishes Aelin/Chaol's relationship (did we forget the whole or perhaps

 because those things, and more WERE thought/said) , but it kind of diminishes Rowan/Aelin's relationship too.